Status

 1.7

-If data resides in systems, such as content management systems or database applications which do not inherently support all of the protocols 1 & 2 then put processes in place to export data to a system that does.
+If data resides in systems, such as content management systems or database applications which do not inherently support all of the Protocols 1 and 2, then put processes in place to export data to a system that does.

 2